 Ultimately, the judge will issue an order to the appointed guardian, explaining the authority the guardian has over the ward and/or the ward’s property.
 “Letters of Guardianship” will be provided to the guardian by the court clerk.
 These letters are required so that third-parties will recognize the authority of the guardian to take care of the ward and his or her affairs.

-If you have questions regarding guardianship, or any other incapacity planning issues, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding guardianship, or any other incapacity planning issues, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018